haruelrovix/cclarity-assistant/README.md

 [![iOS & Android, Watch the video](https://img.youtube.com/vi/Km0L7OGq2qw/0.jpg)](https://www.youtube.com/watch?v=Km0L7OGq2qw)

-## Responsivess
+## Responsiveness

 [![WEB, Watch the video](https://img.youtube.com/vi/JqfHWmTIpD8/0.jpg)](https://www.youtube.com/watch?v=JqfHWmTIpD8)

 ## AI Backend

-It's not on this repo unfortunately.
-But it's been deployed to AWS which has following stacks:
+Unfortunately, the code is not available in this repository.
+However, the project has been deployed to Amazon Web Services (AWS) with the following technology stack and architecture:

+1. Backend Framework:

+- NestJS: A progressive Node.js framework for building efficient and scalable server-side applications.

-- Serverless
+2. Serverless Architecture:

-- NestJS
-- Amazon Bedrock
+- AWS Lambda: For running code without provisioning or managing servers.

+3. AI/ML Integration:

+- Amazon Bedrock: A fully managed service that offers foundation models from leading AI companies.
-- Meta Llama 3 70B Instruct, Base Model (meta.llama3-70b-instruct-v1:0)
+- Model: Meta Llama 3 70B Instruct, Base Model (`meta.llama3-70b-instruct-v1:0`)

+4. API Management:

+- Amazon API Gateway: To create, publish, maintain, monitor, and secure APIs at any scale.

+5. DNS Management:

+- Amazon Route 53: For routing end users to the application with low latency.

+6. Backend Exposure:

-Similar to the FE, the BE is exposed to the outside via API Gatewat & Route53.
+- Similar to the frontend, the backend is exposed to external access via API Gateway and Route 53.

+This serverless architecture leverages AWS services to provide a scalable, maintainable, and cost-effective solution for AI-powered applications.
+The use of NestJS allows for structured and modular backend development, while Amazon Bedrock provides access to advanced language models like Meta's Llama 3.